afshaalzubair/web-development/general/README.md

 ## Description

-This folder contains general HTML and CSS files created for learning the HTML and CSS languages, no javascript will be included.
+This folder contains general HTML and CSS practice files created for learning the HTML and CSS languages, no javascript programming is included.

 ## Files